-Here, too, it is necessary to make a distinction between the transferred assets.
+- 21. In this case it is also necessary to make a distinction between the transferred assets. - In the case of non-financial assets, for instance buildings or, more generally, for real estate, the market value may change during the time they are held by a unit considered as a defeasance structure.
+The change has to be recorded in the revaluation account, with no impact on government net lending/borrowing.
+If they are sold to units classified outside the general government sector, their sale is recorded as a disposal of non-financial assets, with a positive impact on lending/borrowing of government (and possibly also a revaluation effect if the price is higher than the value recorded in the balance sheet). - The same treatment applies to securities and shares, except that their sale has no impact on government net lending/borrowing as it is purely a financial transaction.

-- 20. Non-financial assets may be transferred to the defeasance structure.
-This is the case for instance for buildings or, more generally, for real estate.
-As a consequence, their market value may move during the time they are held by the defeasance structure.
-This has to be recorded in the revaluation account, with no impact on government net lending/borrowing.
-If they are sold to units classified outside the general government sector, their sale is recorded as a disposal of non-financial assets, with a positive impact on lending/borrowing of government. - 21.
-The same holds for securities and shares, except that their sale has no impact on government net lending/borrowing. - 22.
-For loans, if they are not finally repaid at their full redemption value, they may be subject to two possible procedures: a cancellation implying a capital transfer if there is mutual agreement (which is normally the case when the debtor still exist), or a write-off to be recorded in the other changes in volume of assets account if there is only recognition by the defeasance structure that the loans cannot be repaid (which is normally the case when the debtor does not exist any more).
+For loans, if they are not finally repaid at redemption at the principal value that has been recorded by the purchasing government unit, they may be subject to two possible procedures: a cancellation implying a capital transfer if the debtor still exist, or, in very exceptional cases a write-off to be recorded in the other changes in volume of assets account if the debtor does not exist anymore and the debt cannot be reimbursed by a pledging unit.

-IV.5.2.4 The case where government is recognised as the principal party to the transaction
+IV.5.2.6 The case where government provides direct financing